 - 1. Briefly describe the systems acquisition program. - 2.
-Describe the team's ESOH effort and approach relative to the systems engineering process and program management. - 3.
-Describe other organizations/IPTs that influenced or participated in the team's ESOH activities.
+Describe the nominee's ESOH effort and approach relative to the systems engineering process and program management including coordination with users for risk management. - 3.
+Describe other organizations/IPTs that influenced or participated in the nominee's ESOH activities.